gnat/internet-ip-gui-linux/README.md

-# Find Internet IP GUI -  Internet Gaming and LAN parties.
+# Find Your Internet IP GUI
+Ideal for Internet gaming and LAN parties.

-Simple GUI to find both your Internet Public IP and your Local IP, in an easy to copy-paste format.
+Simple GUI to find both your Internet IP and your Local IP, in an easy to copy-paste format.
 For Linux.
-Tiny single file GTK micro app.
+GTK 3 micro app.

+Built for you from the folks at http://LANPartyList.com

 ## Easy Installers